cuzzo/js-inheritance/README.md

 var happy_dog = new Dog(true);
 var mad_cat = new Cat(false);

-// Hows that helpful?
+// How is that helpful?
 Why not just instantiate Animals directly?
 // happy_dog = new Animal("bark", true);
 // mad_cat = new Animal("meow", false);